Siddhaganga Intercity Express: Route & halts

 The train is runs from Dharwad via Hubli, Yalivigi, Haveri, Byadgi, Ranibennur, Harihar, Davangere, Chikjajur, Hosadurga Road, Ajjampura, Birur, Kadur, Arsikere, Tiptur, Tumakuru, Yeshwantpur to KSR Bengaluru City.

 Traction

+earlier was WDP-4.
 The train is hauled by a Krishnarajapuram Loco Shed based WAP-7 electric locomotive from end to end.

 Speed

 The train reaches 110 km/h between Yesvantpur and Tumakuru.
 Its average speed is 55 km/h.

 Rake and rake sharing

 The train carries 21 coaches, including one air-conditioned coach.
 It shares its rake with Wodeyar Express and the Bangalore City– Talaguppa Intercity Express.
-It's maintenance happens at Mysuru.
+Its maintenance happens at Mysuru.